-The Proposed Project would create the Special Governors Island District on the North Island (see Figure 4) to facilitate the development of commercial uses including, but not limited to hotels, offices, restaurants, retail, arts and crafts galleries, entertainment events and uses, and related uses that are compatible with the educational, cultural and recreational uses of the Island.
+The Proposed Project would create the Special Governors Island District on the North Island (see Figure 4) to facilitate the development of commercial uses including, but not limited to hotels, offices, restaurants, retail, arts and crafts galleries, entertainment events and uses, and related uses that are compatible with the allowed educational, cultural and recreational uses of the Island.
+The Special District would be mapped as an overlay on the existing R3-2 Z-zoning district, which would remain in place.
 The Special District text and mapping are intended to serve as a catalyst for re-tenanting and reuse of the North Island's historic structures.
-Within the Special Governors Island District, commercial uses that promote the goals of the Special District, complement existing uses within the district, and are compatible with the nature, scale and character of other uses within the district will be permitted.
-The Special District text would include provisions for a process of public review of any proposed commercial uses (see the proposed text of the Special District in Appendix A).
+Within the Special Governors Island District, commercial uses that promote the goals of the Special District, complement existing uses within the district, and are compatible with the nature, scale and character of other uses within the district would-will be permitted.
+The Special District text would include provisions for a process of public review of any-proposed commercial uses of more than 7,500 sf (see the proposed text of the Special District in Appendix A).
 The Special District text would also include special bulk regulations.